-- (i) All essential services must be available for connection within 30 metres of the nearest point of the land being subdivided. - (ii) All new lots must have sewer, stormwater and water supply services that are connected to essential services, including innovative/low impact stormwater designs as provided under the requirements for a Comprehensive Development Plan in R7A.5.2.2 and subject to the assessment criteria in R7A.5.2.3(a) (xii). - (iii) All new essential services proposed in a subdivision must be located in public service corridors and vested in Council where practical. - (iv) Wastewater in Pressure Sewer Areas shall be reticulated with a Pressure Sewer System. - For the purposes of R7A.5.2.2(b)(iii), the boundary kit and the pressure sewer pipe network located in public service corridors must be installed at the time of subdivision and vested to Council. - (v) In the Aokautere Greenfield Residential Area the Primary Stormwater Elements required to service the proposed development are installed and operational before any dwellings are constructed or placed on the site. - (vi) In the Aokautere Greenfield Residential Area a perimeter stormwater swale and associated utility corridor in accordance with Policy 4.10 and Policy 4.11 is provided on the gully edge locations identified on the Aokautere Structure Plan (Map 7A.4).
+(i) All essential services must be available for connection within 30 metres of the nearest point of the land being subdivided.

+- (ii) All new lots must have sewer, stormwater and water supply services that are connected to essential services, including innovative/low impact stormwater designs as provided under the requirements for a Comprehensive Development Plan in R7A.5.2.2 and subject to the assessment criteria in R7A.5.2.3(a) (xii). - (iii) All new essential services proposed in a subdivision must be located in public service corridors and vested in Council where practical. - (iv) Wastewater in Pressure Sewer Areas shall be reticulated with a Pressure Sewer System. - For the purposes of R7A.5.2.2(b)(iii), the boundary kit and the pressure sewer pipe network located in public service corridors must be installed at the time of subdivision and vested to Council. - (v) All stormwater infrastructure In the Aokautere Greenfield Residential Area the Primary Stormwater Elements required for any development to service the proposed development (inclusive of all stages) in the Aokautere Residential Area are shall be installed before development and operational before any dwellings are constructed or placed on the site This requirement shall be secured by a consent notice registered on the titles to ensure that development does not proceed before the necessary infrastructure is in place. - (vi) In the Aokautere Greenfield Residential Area a perimeter stormwater swale and associated utility corridor in accordance with Policy 4.10 and Policy 4.11 is provided on the gully edge locations identified on the Aokautere Structure Plan (Map 7A.4).